-The Accounting Office disburses all financial aid after being processed and approved by the Financial Aid Office, the Scholarship Office, and the Accounting office.
+The Bursar's Office disburses all financial aid after being processed and approved by the Financial Aid Office, the Scholarship Office, and the Bursar's office.
 All aid is initially posted to each student's account at the University and then used to pay tuition, fees, books campus housing, and other debts.
 The balance can be picked up at the Cashiers Office on or after the first day of each semester or term.

 - The following offices process and approve the listed financial aid.

 - Financial Aid Office (Kimball 100, 208-496-1600) - Federal Pell Grants, Federal Stafford Subsidized Loans, Federal Stafford Unsubsidized Loans, Canadian government grants, Idaho Promise Scholarships, BYU-Idaho grants, Bureau of Indian affairs, and state and other governmental grants.

 - Scholarships Office (Kimball 120, 208-496-1600) - BYU-Idaho scholarships and scholarships from off-campus.

 - Bursar's Office (Kimball 130, 208-496-1900) - vocational rehabilitation grants, military assistance, INL, and other grants which have to be billed to a sponsor.

 - Once financial aid has been processed and awarded, the amount will appear on the Class Schedule and Fees Form as a deduction from the amount of tuition and fees owing.
 However, the funds will not be available until the first of the semester or term.
 Each student can also see the amount of approved aid, both the amounts posted and unposted to the student's account here.